rtavenar/hdr/content/parts/conclu.md

 Time Warping algorithm cannot be used anymore.
 It is likely that approximate solvers will have to be used in this case.
-Also, one typical use-case for such a similarity measure would be to serve as a loss function in a structured prediction setting, in which case the computational complexity would be an even higher concern which could necessitate to train dedicated Siamese networks (_e.g._ by taking inspiration from the method presented in
+Also, one typical use-case for such a similarity measure would be to serve as a loss function in a forecasting setting, in which case the computational complexity would be an even higher concern which could necessitate to train dedicated Siamese networks (_e.g._ by taking inspiration from the method presented in